ninnion/Sentiment-Analysis/README.md

 Double entries:
 - The word lists also contain terms that are already occuring in the Vader lexicon
 - In this case the score from Vader is kept and only new words are scored
-- For more information please see addtional script on GitHub called "dictionary_update"

 NOTE: The word lists have been manually copy and pasted
 - This allows it to run the program without downloading addtional files

+Please find more detailed information about the dictionary expansion in our additonal script `dictionary_update.py`:
-- To see how we collcected and scored the terms please see addtional script on GitHub called "dictionary_update"
+- How we collected and scored the terms
+- How the strings of terms are created
+- And how we treated double entries

 3. Plotting of the analysed tweets based on the moving average of the N last tweets.